IntelLabs/VectorSearchDatasets/README.md

    We provide the [ground-truth](gtruth_dpr10M_innerProduct.ivecs) for the dataset generated using [dpr_dataset_10M.py](dpr_dataset_10M.py).

+> **_NOTE:_**  Due to floating-point arithmetic precision the vector embeddings generated using the provided
+> code in different machines may slightly vary.
+Keep in mind that this could cause small discrepancies with the provided ground-truth.

 ## References
 Reference to cite when you use datasets generated with this code in a research paper: